MP5315 - Contracting by Negotiation

 (8) If the offeror intends to request Performance-Based Payments (PBP), the offeror’s proposal shall include a monthly expenditure profile, proposed events and their projected completion dates, rationale on why the proposed event demonstrates significant progress towards the completion of the end item, proposed values for each event, completion criteria for each event, and an identification of each event as severable or cumulative.

 i.
-The offeror’s proposal shall provide support for any subcontractor Commercial Item Determinations (CID), addressing, at a minimum, the following:
+The offeror’s proposal shall provide support for any subcontractor commercial product or commercial service determinations, addressing, at a minimum, the following:

 a.
 A description of the supplies or services;

 c.
-For modified commercial items (commercial item sub-definition (3)), classification of the modification(s) with supporting rationale as either:
+For modified commercial products (commercial product sub-definition (3)), classification of the modification(s) with supporting rationale as either:

-1. Of a type customarily available in the commercial marketplace ( FAR 2.101 commercial item sub-definition (3)(i)); or
+1. Of a type customarily available in the commercial marketplace ( FAR 2.101 commercial product sub-definition (3)(i)); or

-2. A minor modification of a type not customarily available in the commercial marketplace made to meet Federal Government requirements ( FAR 2.101 commercial item sub-definition (3)(ii)).
+2. A minor modification of a type not customarily available in the commercial marketplace made to meet Federal Government requirements ( FAR 2.101 commercial product sub-definition (3)(ii)).

-Note that per FAR 15.403-1(c)(3)(iii)(B), modifications that meet the definition of minor modifications of a type not customarily available in the commercial marketplace as defined in FAR 2.101, paragraph (3)(ii) of the commercial item definition, will require the submission of certified cost and pricing data when the total price of all such modifications exceeds the greater of the threshold for certified cost or pricing data (FAR 15.403-4) or 5% of the total price of the contract at the time of contract award.
+Note that per FAR 15.403-1(c)(3)(iii)(B), modifications that meet the definition of minor modifications of a type not customarily available in the commercial marketplace as defined in FAR 2.101, paragraph (3)(ii) of the commercial product definition, will require the submission of certified cost and pricing data when the total price of all such modifications exceeds the greater of the threshold for certified cost or pricing data ( FAR 15.403-4) or 5% of the total price of the contract at the time of contract award.

 ii.
-For proposed subcontract commercial items “of a type”, or “evolved” or modified ( FAR 2.101 commercial item sub-definitions (1) through (3)), the offeror shall provide a technical description of the differences between the proposed item and the comparison item and thoroughly address the cost differences between the proposed item and the comparison item.
+For proposed subcontract commercial products or commercial services “of a type”, or “evolved” or modified ( FAR 2.101 commercial product sub-definitions (1) through (3) or commercial service sub-definition (2)), the offeror shall provide a technical description of the differences between the proposed product or service and the comparison product or service and thoroughly address the cost differences between the proposed product or service and the comparison product or service.

 iii.
-The proposal shall include, or the offeror shall make available, data other than certified cost or pricing data to establish price reasonableness of the proposed subcontract commercial item (to include any modifications not subject to the requirement to submit certified cost or pricing data) by supplying:
+The proposal shall include, or the offeror shall make available, data other than certified cost or pricing data to establish price reasonableness of the proposed subcontract commercial product or commercial service (to include any modifications not subject to the requirement to submit certified cost or pricing data) by supplying:

 a.
 Information/data related to competition, if competition is the offeror’s basis for asserting the reasonableness of the proposed subcontract price.